MariaDaneseISPC/rome-s5p-high-resolution-pollutants/README.md

 │ │ └── industrial_density/
 │ ├── environmental_variables/
 │ └── pollutants/
+├── scripts/
+│   ├── S5P_gapfill_downscale_clean.js
+│   ├── S5P_gapfill_downscale_debug.js
+│   ├── S5P_overpass_time_selector.js
-└── scripts/
+│   └── imports_example.js

 ---

-## Data description
-## Data format and spatial reference

-All datasets used as predictors and generated through the presented workflow are provided in **GeoTIFF format**, projected in the **World Geodetic System 1984 (EPSG:4326)**.

-### `data/input_static/`
-This folder contains static spatial layers used as ancillary predictors in the workflow:
-- **study_area/**: area of interest (Rome metropolitan area)
-- **dem/**: Digital Elevation Model (TINITALY)
-- **road_density/**: road network density derived from OpenStreetMap
-- **industrial_density/**: industrial buildings and areas derived from OpenStreetMap

----

-### `data/environmental_variables/`
-This folder contains environmental and meteorological variables (e.g. ERA5-Land, CHIRPS, NDVI) used as predictors.

-### `data/pollutants/`
-This folder contains Sentinel-5P atmospheric pollutant data (e.g. NO₂, SO₂, CO).

-Data are provided as **daily compressed archives**, each including both raw and downscaled products for the same acquisition date.

-## Daily data organisation

-Data are organised as **daily compressed ZIP archives**, each corresponding to a single date of acquisition or reference day.

-Each daily archive may contain:

-- daily atmospheric pollutant maps for **NO₂, SO₂, and CO** over the Rome metropolitan area at the native Sentinel-5P spatial resolution (approximately **3.5 × 7 km**);
-- daily atmospheric pollutant maps for **NO₂, SO₂, and CO** at **500 m spatial resolution**, spatially continuous and gap-filled;
-- ancillary explanatory variables (meteorological, morphological, and anthropogenic), provided as **multiband rasters** at their original resolution and harmonised and regridded to the same spatial scale used for pollutant data manipulation.

----

-## Scripts

-### `scripts/`
-## Scripts

-The downscaling of meteorological variables and the gap-filling and spatial downscaling of atmospheric pollutant data were performed using **Google Earth Engine (GEE) (JavaScript API)**.

-The scripts implementing these processes for **SO₂, NO₂, and CO** are available in the `scripts/` directory of this repository.
-These scripts handle data acquisition, preprocessing, gap-filling, spatial downscaling, and export of the final products.

-In addition, the repository includes a dedicated script used to identify the optimal **Sentinel-5P overpass time** over the study area.
-This script selects the raster acquisition with the highest number of valid (non-NoData) pixels and provides the corresponding time window to be used as input in the main processing workflow.
-The same script also returns the total number of valid pixels within the selected area of interest.

----

-## License

-This repository is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
-See the `LICENSE` file for details.

----

-## Citation

-If you use this dataset or the associated code, please cite the related data paper:

-> *[Citation will be added upon publication]*

----

-## Notes
+**Data description**

+Each daily archive contains:

+raw Sentinel-5P pollutant column data (NO₂, SO₂, CO) at native resolution (~3.5 × 7 km),

+gap-filled and downscaled pollutant maps at 500 m spatial resolution,

+ancillary explanatory variables (meteorological, morphological, anthropogenic) provided both at native resolution and harmonized to 500 m.

+All raster datasets are provided in GeoTIFF format, projected in WGS84 (EPSG:4326).

+**File naming convention**

+Daily files follow this convention:

+ERA5_CHIRPS_raw_YYYYMMDD.tif

+ERA5_CHIRPS_500m_downscaled_YYYYMMDD.tif

+P_column_raw_YYYYMMDD.tif

+P_column_500m_gapfilled_YYYYMMDD.tif

+where P is replaced by the pollutant name (NO2, SO2, CO) and YYYYMMDD indicates the acquisition date.

+Files are compressed into daily ZIP archives to reduce storage size.

+**Scripts**

+The scripts folder contains all Google Earth Engine code used to generate and validate the dataset:

+S5P_gapfill_downscale_clean.js
+Clean, publication-ready version of the workflow used for:

+meteorological data downscaling,

+Sentinel-5P gap-filling and spatial downscaling to 500 m,

+export of final raster products and validation tables.

+S5P_gapfill_downscale_debug.js
+Extended debug version including:

+diagnostic prints,

+map visualizations,

+intermediate checks useful for testing, inspection, and adaptation of the workflow.

+S5P_overpass_time_selector.js
+Utility script used to identify the optimal Sentinel-5P overpass time over the study area by maximizing the number of valid pixels, providing the time window used as input for the main workflow.

+imports_example.js
+Example file illustrating the required Google Earth Engine imports (study area, static variables, DEM).
+Since GEE asset paths are user-specific, users must upload the corresponding datasets to their own GEE accounts and update asset paths accordingly.

+**Requirements**

+To run the scripts, users need:

+a Google Earth Engine account,

+uploaded assets corresponding to:

+study area geometry,

+road density raster,

+industrial density raster,

+digital elevation model (DEM).

+An example of the required imports is provided in imports_example.js.

+**License**

+All data and code in this repository are released under the CC0 1.0 Universal (Public Domain Dedication) license, unless otherwise specified.

+**Citation**

+If you use this dataset or code, please cite the associated data paper (to be added upon publication).

+**Notes**

 This dataset is intended to support spatial analyses of atmospheric pollutant distributions at the urban scale and applications in environmental monitoring and cultural heritage studies.
 Satellite-derived products should be interpreted considering their physical meaning and spatial representativeness.